datavisyn/app_template/README.md

 ### Development

-To start the development server, simply run `python app_template` which will execute a uvicorn runner.
+To start the development server, simply run `make start` which will execute a uvicorn runner.

 ### Linting